ch4mpy/spring-addons/samples/tutorials/reactive-client/README.md

 In this tutorial, we'll configure a reactive (WebFlux) Spring Boot 3 application as an OAuth2 client with login, logout and authorities mapping to enable RBAC using roles defined on OIDC Providers.

 ## 1. Project Initialization
-We start after [prerequisites](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials#2-prerequisites) are achieved, and consider that we have a minimum of 1 OIDC Provider configured (2 would be better) and users with and without `NICE` role declared on each.
+We start after [prerequisites](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials#2-prerequisites), and consider that we have a minimum of 1 OIDC Provider configured (2 would be better) and users with and without `NICE` role declared on eac OPh.

 ### 1.1.
 Spring Boot Starter
 As usual, we'll start with http://start.spring.io/ adding the following dependencies: